KMHSTG/Strikers1999-UnlockX36/README.md

 If using regular MAME:    -nonvram_save
 Example: \mame.exe s1945iii -record strikersdemo.inp -nonvram_save

 Before launching the patched game like this, make sure your MAME nvram directory has no "s1945iii" folder in it.
+If you make a mistake with your shortcuts, and run the game even once without the nvram-disable, then MAME will immediately recreate the s1945iii folder in the nvram directory.
+Preventing the s1945iii folder from ever appearing there, should be your visual aid on how to avoid demo desync with certainty.

 ## Patching Instructions: